- Behavior

 For a video on the importance of school attendance by Hedy Chang, founder and director of Attendance Works, click here.
 Children’s Services Council of Palm Beach County sponsored a visit by Ms. Chang to discuss attendance with School District administrators and mayors of local cities.

 And two final reminders for parents: First, good attendance is not just about complying with the rules.
-It’s really about providing children with more and better opportunities to learn.
+It’s about providing children with more and better opportunities to learn.
 Second, an “excused” absence is still an absence.
-If your child isn’t in his seat, he’s not learning.
+If your child isn’t in their seat, your child is not learning.

 SOURCES: